NicolasAngleraud/SuperWikt-fr/README.md

 - **train_def_ex_lex_clf.py**: Python script implementing the training and evaluation of the definition and example classifiers based on FlauBERT large.

-- **sense_data.tsv**: TSV file containig the sense data from Wiktionary.
+- **sense_data.tsv**: tsv file containig the sense data from Wiktionary.

-- **ex_data.tsv**: TSV file containing the tokenized examples and the ranks of the target words for each sense.
+- **ex_data.tsv**: tsv file containing the tokenized examples and the ranks of the target words for each sense.

 - **fr_dbnary_ontolex_20240501.ttl.bz2**: Archive containing the Wiktionary dump file in ttl format (RDF file).
 This one is contains the dump from May 1, 2024.